Zeromix9/Server-Creation-Tool/README.md

 There is no need to write any commands beside the "quit" command.

-There are also guides avaliable which will guide you, through the configuration of your server.
+There are guides avaliable which will guide you, through the configuration of your server.

 You will be notified, if there is an update available.